Gabriel-Malafaia/challenge-web/01/README.md

 ## 💡 Tips

 During the evaluation process, we value the importance of:
-- **Clean coding** consistent indentation, class, ID naming conventions and code organization
+- **Clean coding** consistent indentation, class, ID naming conventions and code organization.
 - **Semantic structure** HTML tags, such as `<header>`, `<nav>`, `<section>`, `<footer>`, to provide a clear and meaningful structure to the content.
 - **Responsiveness** layout adapts to different screen sizes.
 - **Accessibility principles** content is accessible to all users.
 - **SEO best practices** appropriate tags, alt attributes for images, others.

-It contributes to more efficient, maintainable, and accessible development.
-We wish you success in our evaluation and look forward to seeing your skills in these aspects.
+⚠️ Agility, speed, and maintaining quality in delivering the solution will be a differentiating factor.
+We will evaluate the candidates based on their `ability to deliver` the solution promptly while ensuring the highest level of quality.

 ## 🏆 Guidelines